LinasKri/CryptoList/README.md

 ### Start node server

-Find 'config.js' in 'my-server' folder and replace XXXXs with your API key.
+Find 'config.js' in 'my-server' folder and replace XXXXs with your API key from https://coinmarketcap.com/api/.

 Then in terminal (from project root folder):